-Linux command line-the Terminal, like all shells, keeps a history of commands executed in the past by a user.
-This history is persistent and stays in the memory even when we reboot our system.
-These stored commands can be recalled and reused by us in the most optimal way to efficiently use the history saving feature of most shells.
+The Linux command line – the terminal – stores history of commands executed in the past by a user.
+This history is persistent and remains in memory even if we reboot our system.
+We can retrieve and reuse these stored commands to make the most of the history storage feature of the bash shell.

-The Linux bash comes with a very powerful command called “history”.
-This command is a built-in bash command, used to extract the history information about commands that have been executed by Linux users in all the previous sessions.
-In this tutorial, we will enable you to get the best out of your shell history by learning the proper usage of the history command.
-Linux stores the command history for a certain user in a file ~/.bash_history by default.
+The Linux bash has a very powerful command called “history”.
+This command is a built-in bash command that is used to extract history information about commands that have been executed by Linux users in all previous sessions.
+In this tutorial, we will enable you to get the most out of your shell history by learning the proper use of the history command.
+Linux stores the command history for a particular user in a ~/.bash_history file by default.

-We will use the Terminal application of Linux for running the commands mentioned in this tutorial.
+We will use the Linux terminal application to execute the commands mentioned in this tutorial.

 A user can view the entire history for his/her shell commands from the history file saved exclusively for that user by using the following simple command: